materials-commons/materialscommons.org/docs/spreadsheets.md

 ## Specifying Column Types

-Your first column must be the sample names.
+Your first column must be sample names.
 After this you can control how Materials Commons will interpret each column.
 To do this you use keywords.
 A keyword is a special word that Materials Commons understands followed by a colon.
 Keywords are case insensitive.
 For example file: is a keyword.
 You can type it as file:, File:, FILE:, fILe:, any of these combinations will work.
 A keyword must appear as the first word in your column header.
 Materials Commons will ignore any extra whitespace before the keyword.

-Currently Materials Commons understands the following keywords
+Currently Materials Commons understands the following keywords:

 | Keyword | Meaning |
 | ------- | ------- |